FastAnt/TrafficSignsRecognition/writeup_A_Melnytskyi.md

 | raffic signals | 46.00 |  26 | 26 | <img src="./assets/6_6.png"> |
 | No entry|  100.00 | 17 | 17 | <img src="./assets/7_7.png"> |

+###### Model evalution give a 100% accuracy, but if we compare with test dataset evaluation we can see some gap.Problem is that according to inbalanced dataset some of road signs classes are not good recognized , e.g <b>Ban on cycling</b>

+###### Also some signs have importent informations that can be losed in some value by low resolution.